awwx/meteor-offline-data/README.md

 (The server doesn't know or care if a client is using a collection as an offline collection or not).

-Internally, an `Offline.Collection` wraps a `Meteor.Collection` of the same name, changing the collection modification method calls to be offline calls.

-(Note that because `Offline.Collection` opens the `Meteor.Collection` itself, a client can't create an `Offline.Collection` and a `Meteor.Collection` for the same collection).

 <br>
 **offlineCollection.find**